ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 What information we collect and what we use it for

-For Members, the REOWS, as data controller, collects and stores personal information; name, initials, rank, date of birth, address, email address, telephone numbers, date and type of commission, marital status and, if you are (or become) married, we collect your date of marriage, your spouse’s name and date of birth and the same for any children.
+For Members, the REOWS, as data controller, collects and stores personal information; name, initials, rank, date of birth, address, email address, telephone numbers, date and type of commission, relationship status and, if you are married or in a recognised long term relationship, we collect your date of marriage, your registered partner’s name and date of birth and the same for any children under the age of 21.

 We will use your personal information to inform you of changes in rules or subscriptions, administer your Membership, keep your details current, send you an annual newsletter and inform you of AGMs.
 We process this data under the legitimate interest of fulfilling the contract we are entering into with you.
 We will ask you for your consent to collect, hold and process any of your information which you have provided to us.

-For our Beneficiaries (Widows and dependent children under the age of 21), we maintain the personal information above adding your email address and telephone number as well as those of holding any Powers of Attorney.
-We will also request your bank account details in order to make an initial lump sum payment and set up a standing order instruction to our bank in order pay annuities.
+For our Beneficiaries (registered spouses or partners of deceased REOWS members and dependent children under the age of 21), we maintain the personal information above adding your email address and telephone number as well as Next of Kin and/or those holding any Powers of Attorney.
+We will also request your bank account details in order to make an initial lump sum payment and set up a standing order instruction to our bank in order to pay annuities.
 We will also maintain similar details for any children under the age of 21 in order to maintain annuity payments.
 This data is collected under the legitimate interest of fulfilling our contract with the Member.
 We will ask you, or until you reach 18 years of age, your parent or guardian, for consent to collect, hold and process that information.

 For beneficiaries of the REOWS Samaritan Fund, we will collect and store personal information, name, initials, date of birth, postal and email address and telephone numbers, plus information from third party organisations regarding individual cases.